calvenwilliams1-pixel/Myah-Travels/MASTER-PROMPT.md

 ## Key Architecture Decisions
 - Magic links: returnDate + 3 days expiry
-- editorType fixed at creation (tiptap for posts, canvas for others)
+- editorType fixed at creation
-- No groupId, no Spacer element
+- No groupId, no Spacer
 - Numbered lists = listType variant
-- PDF uses iframe in editor, react-pdf removed (simplified)
+- PDF uses iframe in editor
 - Assets table replaces raw paths
 - Checklist items have stable IDs
 - Undo/redo capped at 50
-- Debounced autosave (2s) with flush on unmount
+- Debounced autosave (2s) with flush
-- zIndex via getNextZIndex helper
+- zIndex via getNextZIndex + index offset
+- Hidden + locked elements excluded from snapping
+- Legacy documents use `visible !== false` and `locked === true` checks

 ## How I Work
 - Using GitHub website to create files one at a time